 Trainings for Managers/Supervisors

-Dealing with Negative Staff: Discusses possible causes of employee negativity, the role supervisors might play in inadvertently creating a negative environment, the risks of not confronting negative employees, strategies for doing so, and hiring for attitude.
+Developing a Positive Work Environment and Team: This presentation discusses dealing with a negative work environment and team members, possible causes of employee negativity, the role supervisors might play in inadvertently creating a negative environment, the risks of not confronting negative employees, strategies for doing so, and hiring for attitude.

 Crucial Conversations: Discusses the importance of employee accountability, what happens when managers avoid difficult conversations with staff, as well as concrete strategies for setting limits and discussing performance issues with employees.